SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 to themselves that it has to be done.
 That it's the right thing to do."
 Bernard glanced up at her and said, "Dangerous those.
 Very dangerous."

-- "Sometimes," Bernard rumbled, "the only smart thing to do is nothing.
-Sometimes you just have to be still and see how events begin to unfold before you move.
-Be patient."

 - "If the beginning of wisdom is in realizing that one knows nothing, then the beginning of understanding is in realizing that all things exist in accord with a single truth: large things are made of smaller things.
 Drops of ink are shaped into letters, letters